 The requirements in the criteria document apply to all ingoing substances in the chemical product.
 Impurities are not regarded as ingoing substances and are therefore exempt from the requirements.
 Ingoing substances and impurities are defined as below, unless stated otherwise.

-- Ingoing substances: All substances in the product, including additives (e.g., preservatives and stabilisers) in the raw materials.
-Substances known to be released from ingoing substances (e.g., formaldehyde, arylamine, in situgenerated preservatives) are also regarded as ingoing substances. - Impurities: Residues from production, incl. raw material production, which remain in the chemical product at concentrations below 1000 ppm (0.1000% by weight).
+• Ingoing substances: All substances in the product, including additives (e.g., preservatives and stabilisers) in the raw materials.
+Substances known to be released from ingoing substances (e.g., formaldehyde, arylamine, in situgenerated preservatives) are also regarded as ingoing substances.